MagdalenaZda/analiza-klient-w/README.md

 ```
 3.**Visualizations**

-*Interactivity is driven by two primary types of slicers, allowing for granular data exploration:
+Interactivity is driven by two primary types of slicers, allowing for granular data exploration:
 * **List Slicers:** Implemented for both **Age Groups** and **Income Brackets**, enabling users to filter the entire report by specific demographic segments.
 * **Tile Slicers:** Used for **Month Selection**, providing a clean, touch-friendly interface for temporal analysis.
 Data Consistency and Cross-Filtering
 To ensure a seamless analytical flow, **Mutual Cross-Filtering** has been enabled for all visual objects.
 Selecting a data point in one chart (e.g., a specific age group) automatically updates all other visuals to reflect the filtered context, maintaining absolute data consistency across the report.
-* **KPI Cards** Total Customers:A real-time count of the unique customer base, Promotional Transactions: The total volume of transactions successfully completed under promotional campaigns.
+* **KPI Cards:** Total Customers:A real-time count of the unique customer base, Promotional Transactions: The total volume of transactions successfully completed under promotional campaigns.
 ## Tools

 ## Project Preview